fudgefr/pyctozor/README.md

 ========

 Easy to use CLI for picture classification based on metadata.
+Tired of pile of pictures get all over your disks? pyctozor might help you!

 Introduction
 ============

-As a photographer and programmer, I recently encountered the following issues.
+As a photographer (and developper), I recently encountered the following issues.
-I made a NAS out of a compact server and [FreeNAS](http://freenas.org/ "FreeNAS") (Pretty cool, by the way!)
+I made a NAS out of a compact server and [FreeNAS](http://freenas.org/ "FreeNAS") (Pretty cool stuff, by the way!)

 Then, I needed to upload onto it my 350 GB worth of pictures (yes raw pictures mainly) taken all over the world.
 And there starts the issues!!